 - If playing an instrument, practice where and when it will have least impact on neighbours.
 Play without amplifiers, use headphones and use mutes for wind instruments and pads and brushes on drums.

 - If you really want to listen or play at loud volume use headphones – but be aware that turning it up to could damage your hearing.
-Guidance here from Deafness Research.
+See NHS guidance on protecting your hearing.

 - Take care when closing doors – particularly if you live in a flat with a shared entrance – and particularly late at night and early in the morning.
 Make sure doors are shut or wedged open to avoid banging in the wind.